vtoth13/restaurant-app/README.md

 ## Introduction

-Welcome to the Restaurant App!
+Welcome to the DineScheduler - Restaurant App!
 This application is designed to streamline restaurant reservations and menu management.
 It provides a user-friendly interface for customers to book tables and browse the menu, while also offering administrative functionalities for restaurant staff to manage bookings and tables efficiently.

 ## User Stories
 **First-Time Visitor Goals**